Ignatiocalvin/LLM_StockPredictor/README.md

 ### 3. Predicting Stock Prices with News Headlines without Looking Back at the Data
 Filename: `news_rnn.ipynb`
 Description: This notebook predicts stock prices using an LSTM neural network and financial news headlines which uses BERT embeddings.
 This uses the current news headlines and does not account for looking back at the previous stock prices and news headlines.
+It behaves poorly since it does not account for the data dependency, and it only uses current news headlines to predict the stock prices.

 ### 4. Predicting Stock Prices with News Headlines with Look Back
 Filename: `lookback_news_rnn.ipynb`